 - Close all doors to prevent the fire spreading.
 A closed door can stop a fire spreading and give you extra time to get out. - If you can, leave the house and call 999 at the first sign of fire.
 Stay out of the house.
 Remember to keep calm, act quickly and follow your escape route.
-If your home is filled with smoke, remember to stay low where the air

-- If you cannot get out, move into a room with a window and close the door.
+If your home is filled with smoke, remember to stay low where the air is clearer.
+Before you open any doors, check to see if they feel warm.
+If any door feels warm, do not enter as the fire could be burning behind it.
+Leave it closed and exit another way. - If you cannot get out, move into a room with a window and close the door.
 Try to take your phone with you and call 999.
 Use anything in the room to block the smoke from coming under the door.
 Open the window and shout 'Help, fire!'
-Fire crews will then be able to rescue you. - If your clothes catch on fire, remember stop, drop and roll.
+Fire crews will then be able to rescue you.

+If your clothes catch on fire, remember - stop, drop and roll.
 Do not run about - just keep still, lie down and roll to put the flames out.

 Remember, you can call your local fire station and ask them to visit your home and give you a free Home Safety Assessment.
-The Fire and Rescue Service is committed to helping people to be more aware of the steps they can take to avoid the danger of fire.
+The Fire and Rescue Service is committed to helping people to be more aware of the steps they can take to avoid the risk of fire.